Kochadaiiyaan: Plot

 Though all his subjects are dismayed at Kochadaiiyaan being sentenced to death, and his wife Yaaghavi even goes to the extent of publicly rebuking Rishikodagan for his injustice, Rishikodagan stands firm in his decision.
 Kochadaiiyaan is beheaded the following morning before Rana's eyes.
 In present, Rana tells Vadhana that he ran away to Kalingapuri, with the intention of freeing the soldiers of Kottaipattinam and to take revenge on Rishikodagan for unjustly killing his father.
 Vadhana is shocked on hearing about her father's actions and reconciles with Rana.
 She then pleads with her father to release Rana, but to no avail.
 Meanwhile, Rana escapes from the prison.
 When Rishikodagan learns of Rana's escape, he immediately arranges for Vadhana's marriage with prince Veera Mahendran after consulting with an astrologer and learning that his life is at Rana's mercy.
 Despite the enmity between Kottaipattinam and Kalingapuri, he arranges this marriage with the hope that their united armies and their mutual hatred for Rana can subdue him.
 On the day of the marriage, Rana arrives just when the marriage is about to take place.
 He and the people of Kottapattinam berate Rishikodagan for becoming a traitor and surrendering the whole kingdom of Kottaipattinam to Raja Mahendran for his own personal interests and commitments, which was the same charge that Rishikodagan had placed on Kochadaiiyaan years ago.

 Following this, a war starts between Rana and the united armies of Kottaipattinam and Kalingapuri.
 Rana successfully manages to subdue the armies of both kingdoms and along with a majority of Kottaipattinam's army, he kills Raja Mahendran and allows Veera Mahendran to return as he was defeated, reminding him of their friendship.
 He then fights Rishikodagan and beheads him.
 Finally, as Rana and Vadhana reunite, a young soldier comes towards them riding a horse.
-This soldier is revealed to be Sena, who looks surprisingly angered, as their father had asked him to protect the king but Rana had killed him, indicating that a fight awaits.
+This soldier is revealed to be Sena, who is angry as their father had asked him to protect the king but Rana had killed him, indicating that a fight awaits.